krai777/SMD2PMF/README.md

 ## SMD2PMF
-This project will help to calculate Potential Mean Force (PMF) from Steered Molecular dynamics (SMD) simulation trajectories This Repository is divided into two parts:
+This project will help to calculate Potential Mean Force (PMF) from Steered Molecular dynamics (SMD) simulation trajectories.
+Steered molecular dynamics (SMD) is known for applying external steering forces in the right direction to accelerate the process, othervise due to energy barriers processes are too slow.
+This Repository is divided into two parts:

 ## 1. Extraction of Force :